dharmafly/noodle/README.md

 noodle as an npm module
 -----------------------

 The main entry point to noodle's functionality is the `scrape` method.
+The query is parameter can be a query represented as an object literal of an array of queries.

 ```JavaScript
 var noodle = require('noodle');